dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/index.md

 <a name="creating_an_instance_of_a_control"></a>
 ## Creating an Instance of a Control
- You can add a control to an application by using either [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] or code.
-The following example shows how to create a simple application that asks a user for their first and last name.
-This example creates six controls: two labels, two text boxes, and two buttons, in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
+ You can add a control to an application by using either XAML.
 All controls can be created similarly.

  [!code-xaml[ControlsOverview#1](~/samples/snippets/csharp/VS_Snippets_Wpf/ControlsOverview/CSharp/Window1.xaml#1)]

  The following example creates the same application in code.
-For brevity, the creation of the <xref:System.Windows.Controls.Grid>, `grid1`, has been excluded from the sample. `grid1` has the same column and row definitions as shown in the preceding [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] example.
+For brevity, the creation of the <xref:System.Windows.Controls.Grid>, `grid1`, has been excluded from the sample. `grid1` has the same column and row definitions as shown in the preceding XAML example.

  [!code-csharp[ControlsOverview#2](~/samples/snippets/csharp/VS_Snippets_Wpf/ControlsOverview/CSharp/AppInCode.xaml.cs#2)]
  [!code-vb[ControlsOverview#2](~/samples/snippets/visualbasic/VS_Snippets_Wpf/ControlsOverview/VisualBasic/AppInCode.xaml.vb#2)]